 By Tyler Bushman

-The very concept of borders creates false divisions that segregate the human family, cultivating an attitude of prejudice toward those who would otherwise be neighbors.
-No vast moral discontinuity occurs when we step from one side of a boundary to the other…in fact this kind of fear and isolation is what inevitably starts wars.
-By amplifying our cultural, economic and racial differences, our brothers and sisters become “wholly other.”
-Just as sexism, racism, and classism force us to segregate ourselves into hierarchical ranks, nationalism becomes yet another tool of discrimination.
-“But the LORD said unto Samuel, Look not on his countenance, or on the height of his stature…for the LORD seeth not as man seeth; for for man looketh on the outward appearance, but the Lord looketh on the heart (1 Sam.
-16:7).”
 In the scriptures, we are taught that divisions and inequality do not come from God, who is the father of us all.
-“For none of these iniquities come of the Lord…he inviteth them all to come unto him and partake of his goodness; and he denieth none that come unto him, black and white, bond and free, male and female…and all are alike unto God, both Jew and Gentile” (2 Ne.
-26:33).
-Indeed, the Book of Mormon shows us the kind of society that was built when physical and psychological borders were destroyed.
-“And it came to pass that there was no contention in the land, because of the love of God which did dwell in the hearts of the people…and surely there could not be a happier people among all the people who had been created by the hand of God.
-There were no robbers, nor murderers, neither were there Lamanites, nor any manner of -ites; but they were in one, the children of Christ, and heirs to the kingdom of God.
+“For none of these iniquities come of the Lord; for he doeth that which is good among the children of men; and he doeth nothing save it be plain unto the children of men; and he ainviteth them ball to ccome unto him and partake of his goodness; and he ddenieth none that come unto him, black and white, ebond and free, male and female; and he remembereth the fheathen; and all are alike unto God, both Jew and Gentile.”
+(2 Ne.
+26: 33) By creating artificial divisions among us, whether it be in terms of race, class, gender or borders, we are restricting the blessings that God would freely give to us.
+In the Book of Mormon, we read about the kind of society which was built when these physical and psychological borders were destroyed.
+“And it came to pass that there was no acontention in the land, because of the blove of God which did dwell in the hearts of the people.
+And there were no aenvyings, nor bstrifes, nor ctumults, nor whoredoms, nor lyings, nor murders, nor any manner of dlasciviousness; and surely there could not be a ehappier people among all the people who had been created by the hand of God.
+There were no robbers, nor murderers, neither were there Lamanites, nor any manner of -ites; but they were in aone, the children of Christ, and heirs to the kingdom of God.
 And how blessed were they!
-For the Lord did bless them in all their doings (4 Ne.
-1:15-18).”
+For the Lord did bless them in all their doings.”
+(4 Nephi 1:15-18)

 Leaders of the church have repeatedly spoken about the importance of the family unit as the primary component of society.
 Conversely, immigration laws (which are one of the fruits of international borders) have divided millions of families.
-Jim Reed from the Tampa Tribune reported last year, “No one knows how many immigrant families in the United States are divided because a parent was forced to leave the country.
+Jim Reed from the Tampa Tribune reported this month, “No one knows how many immigrant families in the United States are divided because a parent was forced to leave the country.
 The National Immigration Forum, however, reports that 3 million children born in this country have at least one parent who is undocumented and at risk of deportation.”
-The Proclamation on the Family, issue by the First Presidency states the church’s stance on the evil of breaking up the family: “Husband and wife have a solemn responsibility to love and care for each other and for their children.
-Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs, to teach them to love and serve one another [...]The family is ordained of God.
-Children are entitled to [...] be reared by a father and a mother.
+The Family Proclamation states the church’s stance on the evil of breaking up the family.
+“Husband and wife have a solemn responsibility to love and care for each other and for their children.
+Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs, to teach them to love and serve one another […]The family is ordained of God.
+Children are entitled to […]be reared by a father and a mother.
 Further, we warn that the disintegration of the family will bring upon individuals, communities, and nations the calamities foretold by ancient and modern prophets.
 We call upon responsible citizens and officers of government everywhere to promote those measures designed to maintain and strengthen the family as the fundamental unit of society.”